HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Device Guard and Virtualization Based Security in Windows.md

 **Most of the Device Guard and Virtualization-Based Security features are Automatically enabled by default** on capable and modern hardware.
 The rest of them will be enabled and configured to the most secure state after you apply the **Microsoft Security Baselines 23H2 or later**.

 The [Harden Windows Security Module](https://github.com/HotCakeX/Harden-Windows-Security/wiki/Harden%E2%80%90Windows%E2%80%90Security%E2%80%90Module) has a feature that is accessible through `confirm-SystemCompliance` cmdlet.
-It will let you to scan your system and verify the implementations of the Device Guard policies.
+It will let you scan your system and verify the implementations of the Device Guard policies.

 * [**Check out Secured-Core PC requirements**](https://www.microsoft.com/en-us/windows/business/windows-11-secured-core-computers).